GeoDaCenter/newsite/README.md

 # GeoDa Docusaurus Site

 This is the new Docusaurus-based website for GeoDa, migrated from the original static HTML site.
-The site maintains the same visual design and content while providing a modern, maintainable codebase.
+The site maintains the same visual design and content while providing a modern, maintainable codebase with full internationalization support.

 ## 🚀 Quick Start